 13. Astronomy Picture of the Day

 A nice alternative to the Hubble screensaver we mentioned earlier, this one pulls the Astronomy Picture of the Day from NASA’s official website.
 Some images are mesmerising, while others are crazy cosmic charts that might, frankly, be confusing (but cool nonetheless).

 14. Blue Screen of Death

 Maybe more of a cruel prank than a lovely screensaver in itself, this one is still good fun to foist on someone.
 It plays a loop of BSOD errors and system boots, giving the viewer horrid flashbacks of all the times this actually happened to them.

-Have we convinced you to try any of these, or do you have your own personal favourite screensavers that you always stick to?
+Have we convinced you to try any of these, or do you have your own personal favorite screensavers that you always stick to?
 Let us know!